-The credit hours necessary to complete the associate of applied science degree include 15 credits of general education requirements plus the courses listed for the specific career program.
-At a minimum, the distribution must include:
+The total program hours necessary to complete the associate of applied science degree include 15 credit hours of general education requirements plus the courses listed for the specific career program.
+Please refer to your specific degree for a list of all requirements.